 Hearing loss between 20-60 dbHL (mild to moderate hearing loss) over 3 or more different frequencies benefit the most from hearing aids, with a few models now available over-the-counter to purchase even on Amazon.
 If severe hearing loss is present, it is best to see a professional audiologist or ENT in order to obtain hearing aids that satisfactorily work.
 Still confused?
 Here's more information on how to read an audiogram.

-We also offer 2 other types of hearing tests... one is called a speech in noise hearing test which measures how well you understand speech when there's background noise present.
+We also offer 2 other types of hearing tests... one is a hearing test based on speech with and without background noise (SRT and WIN).
 The other is a basic hearing test, but utilizing pulsed tone sliders which sometimes give different results.
 Also, with your current hearing test results, age, and gender, there is now a way to even predict what your hearing loss may be like at some point in the future.

 Top rated hearing aids and appliances on Amazon: